melogabriel/tinfoil-shops/README.md

 Title: Gandalf eShop
 ```

-## SWITCH2XCI Reddit and Discord Channel to download Games and Updates (Not a Tinfoil Shop)
+## SWITCH2XCI Reddit and Discord Channel to download Games and Updates (Tinfoil Alternative)
+### Accept the codes to join the private channels on Reddit and Discord:

 [Reddit](https://www.reddit.com/r/SWITCH2XCI/)
 ```